abavisg/may-vibes-9/README.md

     ```bash
     npm run dev
     ```
-    This will start the client and server in development mode using Vite and tsx.
+    This starts both the client (on port 5173) and server (on port 8080) in development mode.

+    The client and server can also be started independently:
+    ```bash
+    # Start only the client
+    npm run dev:client

+    # Start only the server
+    npm run dev:server
+    ```

 -   **Build:**
     ```bash
     npm run build
     ```
-    This will build the client and server for production.
+    This will build both the client and server for production.

 -   **Start:**
     ```bash
     npm run start
     ```
     This will start the production server.

 -   **Type Check:**
     ```bash
     npm run check
     ```

+---

+## Troubleshooting

+- **MIME Type Errors**: If you encounter MIME type errors in the browser, ensure you're using the client URL (port 5173) for development, not the server port.
+- **React Query Cache Issues**: If course data isn't loading properly, try clearing your browser cache or implementing a forced refresh.
+- **API Connection Errors**: Make sure both client and server are running, and CORS is properly configured in development.

 ---